Skip to content

 yottacode setup

 The wizard writes ~/.yottacode/config.toml and ~/.yottacode/.env, probes providers where possible, and can be rerun later with /setup from inside the TUI.
+Once you’re in a session, add, remove, or switch providers anytime from the /provider picker โ€” no restart needed.

-export YOTTACODE_PROVIDER=ollama
+export YOTTACODE_PROVIDER=openai

 export YOTTACODE_MODEL=<your-model-id>

-export YOTTACODE_BASE_URL=http://localhost:11434/v1
+export YOTTACODE_BASE_URL=https://api.openai.com/v1

 yottacode